mozilla/spidernode/deps/spidershim/spidermonkey/js/src/doc/Debugger/Debugger.Object.md

 (say, because it gets or sets an accessor property whose handler is debuggee code, or because the referent is a proxy whose traps are debuggee code), the call throws a [`Debugger.DebuggeeWouldRun`][wouldrun] exception.

+These methods may throw if the referent is not a native object.
+Even simple accessors like `isExtensible` may throw if the referent is a proxy or some sort of exotic object like an opaque wrapper.

 <code>getProperty(<i>name</i>)</code>
 :   Return the value of the referent's property named <i>name</i>, or